taohan10200/FengWu-GHR.onnx/README.md

-## License
+## License and attribution
-!!!
-The copyright of this project belongs to [Shanghai Artificial Intelligence Laboratory](https://www.shlab.org.cn/), and the commercial use of these models is strictly forbidden.
+The copyright of this project belongs to [Shanghai Artificial Intelligence Laboratory](https://www.shlab.org.cn/), and the commercial use of these models is forbidden.

-License and attribution
 The code are licensed under the Apache License, Version 2.0.
 You may obtain a copy of the License at: https://www.apache.org/licenses/LICENSE-2.0.

 The model weights are made available for use under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
 You may obtain a copy of the License at: https://creativecommons.org/licenses/by-nc-sa/4.0/.